 Acumatica’s True Total Cost of Ownership Calculator

-If you’ve gotten to this point and you’re looking for some cold, hard numbers, check out Acumatica’s ERP TCO calculator.
-This calculator is a tool for anyone researching ERP options to help weigh the costs and determine potential savings.
-Together, the Total Cost of Ownership (TCO) and the Return on Investment (ROI) measured by the calculator will offer the “True Cost” of implementing a new system and provide data to compare ERP vendors.
+If you’ve gotten to this point and you’re looking for some cold, hard numbers, check out Acumatica’s Total Economic Impact.
+This is a tool for anyone researching ERP options to help weigh the costs and determine potential savings.
+Together, the Total Cost of Ownership (TCO) and the Return on Investment (ROI) measured by the tool will offer the “True Cost” of implementing a new system and provide data to compare ERP vendors.
 For example, using this tool we calculated that by replacing the average legacy ERP system with a base-level Acumatica Cloud ERP solution you could save over $80,000 in costs over 5 years.
 To read more about how a real business saved significantly by switching to Acumatica, read ERP System Saves $84,240 Per Year with Process Automation.

 We know switching ERP systems is a big decision.
-But the ERP TCO calculator is meant to take the fear out of the justification process and to shed light on the fact that maintaining a legacy system may cost you more in the long run.
+But the ERP tool is meant to take the fear out of the justification process and to shed light on the fact that maintaining a legacy system may cost you more in the long run.

 Remember, the company you choose to implement your software dictates the success or failure of your software investment.
 At Aqurus, we’re passionate about providing superior ERP solutions and support.